 For consultation and discussion, please contact Departmental Research Degree Coordinator,

 Dr Nicholas THOMAS

-Applications of Research Degree programmes are accepted throughout the year and will normally be considered during January to March of the admission year; although late applications are welcome.
+Applications of Research Degree programmes are accepted throughout the year and will initially be considered during September to November proceeding the admission year; although late applications are welcome.

 For admissions procedures, please visit http://www.sgs.cityu.edu.hk/prospective/rpg